logzio/logz-docs/_source/logzio_collections/_log-sources/elastic-kubernetes-service.md

 ## Disabling systemd input

-To suppress Fluentd system messages, set the `FLUENTD_SYSTEMD_CONF` environment variable to `disable` in your Kubernetes environment.
+To suppress Fluentd system messages, set the `FLUENTD_SYSTEMD_CONF` environment variable to `disable` in your Kubernetes environment. {%- endcomment -%}